Community Health Needs Assessment

 Scope of Assessment

-Rochelle Community Hospital elected to conduct a community health needs assessment in 2012.
-The community health needs assessment was developed and conducted by a consultant provided through the Illinois Critical Access Hospital network (ICAHN).
+Rochelle Community Hospital conducted a community health needs assessment in 2015.
+The community health needs assessment was developed, conducted and authored by a consultant provided through the National Rural Health Resource Center in Duluth, Minnesota.